Christianity Turned the World Upside Down – Part 2

 Acts 17:6 refers to These that have turned the world upside down . . .

-In Part 1, the effect of Christianity to, first, change the hearts of the individual and then change the individual’s life.
-With Christ internally in the individual’s heart, he learned that he could govern his own actions.
+In Part 1, we considered the effect of Christianity to, first, change the heart of the individual and then change the individual’s life.
+With Christ living internally in the individual’s heart, the individual learned that he could govern his own actions.
 This self-governing individual had internal liberty.

 As the Bible was in the hands of the people, they soon recognized that this liberty could be extended from the individual into the sphere of the church.
 William Bradford wrote in his history:

 As they [the Separatists] saw “further into things by the light of the word of God . . . they shook off this yoke of antichristian bondage, and as the Lords free people, joined themselves (By a covenant of the Lord) into a church estate, in the fellowship of the gospel . . .”

 These Christians separated from the state church, the yoke of antichristian bondage, and established self-governing churches.
 They realized that the same Biblical principles which governed their individual actions could be extended into the church.